wp-plugins/app-store-assistant/readme.txt

 In Version 6.0.6 the Image system has been replaced.
 It is recommended that you clear the caches AFTER upgrading.

-In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply)
+In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).
+THIS VERSION REQUIRES WordPress 3.6 or later!!!!!

 == Note ==